atharvthakle/21-Days-Of-Code/21 Days Of Code/Day 05/Problem 1/README.md

 It reads a number N.

-2.Take Another N numbers as an input and store them in an Array.
+Take Another N numbers as an input and store them in an Array.

 Take another number M as an input.